jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 ping 10.0.0.7 source lo0
 ping fc00:0000:7777::1 source lo0
 ```
+> [!NOTE]
- - Note: normally pinging xrd-to-xrd in this dockerized environment would result in ping times of ~1-3ms.
+> Normally pinging xrd-to-xrd in this dockerized environment would result in ping times of ~1-3ms.
 However, the util/nets.sh script, which was triggered at setup, added synthetic latency to the underlying Linux links using the [netem](https://wiki.linuxfoundation.org/networking/netem) 'tc' command line tool.
 So you'll see a ping RTT of anywhere from ~60ms to ~150ms.
 This synthetic latency will allow us to really see the effect of later traffic steering execises.

     Run this command on the XRD VM to see the added synthetic latency:
     ```